First Time Renting or Buying

 arrangement.

-when it is 'spring break' or (naturally) Christmas and other
+it is 'spring break' or (naturally) Christmas and other holidays.
+The

 The Vegetation

-small growing spaces.
-And of course there are the Citrus Trees,
+growing spaces.
+And of course there are the Citrus Trees, Palm Trees,

 Breakfast in the Back Yard?

-the parks.
-It is quite common for a park model lot
+It is quite common for a park model lot to have mature

-to have mature grapefruit and orange trees.
-They are a very
+grapefruit and orange trees.
+They are a very special treat for

 Palm Trees - the unofficial